Internet Explorer 9 Launch, All The Information You Need

-Microsoft is preparing to launch the final version of Internet Explorer 9 today at 9PM Pacific Time.
-This guide gives you all the information that you need to be prepared for the launch.
+Microsoft launched the final version of Internet Explorer 9 on March 14, 2011 at 9PM Pacific Time.
+This guide provides you with all the information needed about the launch and the new version of the default system browser of Windows.

-Internet Explorer 9 will be released for 32-bit and 64-bit editions of Windows Vista SP2, Windows 7 and the server products Windows Server 2008 SP2 and Windows Server 2008 R2.
+Internet Explorer 9 was released for 32-bit and 64-bit editions of Windows Vista SP2, Windows 7 and the server products Windows Server 2008 SP2 and Windows Server 2008 R2.

 The minimum system requirements are 512 Megabytes of RAM, a computer with a 1 Gigahertz processor and 70 to 200 Megabytes of hard drive space depending on the version used.